hftf/roirpt/jeff-phrasing/README2.md

 Such repetitive programs are hard to check, change, and maintain, and allow for typos to easily creep in.
-This means far greater use of declarative programming, unbundling control flow, and code that is basically self-documenting.
+This means far greater use of declarative programming, unbundling control flow, passing state via objects, and code that is basically self-documenting.

 Admittedly, hardcoding as a strategy can make a reverse lookup algorithm easier to write, and replacing hard-coded data with routines that generate the same data may add lines of code.